NithishB06/smallcap-sip-bot-backend/README.md

 ## Installation Steps

-1. Pull the entire repository to your local machine `git pull origin master`
+1. Pull the entire repository to your local machine `git pull origin main`
 2. Create a Python virtual environment in the main directory `python -m venv venv`
 3. Activate your newly created Python virtual environment `venv\Scripts\activate`
 4. Install all the required packages for the project present in the requirements.txt file `pip install -r requirements.txt`